UCDNJJ/ucdnjj.github.io/_pages/leaderboard.markdown

 author: BICCN
 ---

-Congratulations to the Aert's Lab team for winning the BICCN Challenge!
+Congratulations to the Aerts Lab team for winning the BICCN Challenge!

 Team | Score | Rank
 --- | --- | ---